Why We Enjoy Filming Weddings

 Social media - a hashtag for the day is a wonderful way to see the pictures your guests have taken.
 If you like Snapchat, you can get a personalised geo-filter for your wedding location, which is a lot of fun and a great way to make, share and keep memories.

 The Kitebox Team

 Kitebox is a small company with a key set of highly talented individuals.
-We have 2 teams of wedding videographers - Felix, Josh and Will are our in-house film-makers with trusted freelancers Nicole, Jon, Tom, and Jack on hand!
-Lucy is our chief photographer who will also be your point of contact when enquiring!
+We have 2 teams of brilliant wedding videographers and photographers - Felix, Josh, Tom and Samuel are our in-house film-makers and photo experts with trusted freelancers Nicole, Jon, Tom, and Alana on hand!
+Lucy is also one of our photographers who will also be your point of contact when enquiring!
 Ben is another one of our wedding photography talents.
 He is incredibly passionate about photography and camera equipment.
 He is a fountain of knowledge and is regularly featured by Canon.
 Chesca is our resident graphic designer and has a great eye for anything visual.

 Team spirit is something we like to focus on and the way we gel and work together is really important.
 Weddings are long days and if we can encourage and support each other, laugh together, and spread inspiration (with some healthy competition), then our work will reflect that.